Joshfairhead/Obsidian/Immanent/Regen Foundation/Archive/Distributed Governance Implementation Plan.md

 ### Convergent period (T/3mins)
 Element: Select / Decide
 - Formalising the cross domain accountablities and responsiblities on given 'epics' and integrating them into
+- What constraints do we need to set on how and when things are done?
-- [meeting evaluation](https://patterns.sociocracy30.org/evaluate-meetings.html): reflect on your interactions, celebrate successes and share suggestions for improvement
+- Reflect on interactions, celebrate successes and share suggestions for improvement
+- Closing che

 ### Post meeting
 - Notes stored in Notion under Governance Circle artefacts